 Whether you already know that there may be individual needs arising in relation to a disability, medical condition, or specific learning difference, such as dyslexia, or you become aware of needing support when you start your studies with us – we are here to help.
 There is a range of services to help you right from the point you choose to disclose a disability or learning difference.

-Our DisAbility Team offers appointments if you wish to discuss any issues relating to learning support or disability, informally and in confidence.
+Our Inclusion Services team at the university offers appointments if you wish to discuss any issues relating to learning support or disability, informally and in confidence.

 We can help arrange for you to: